BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ```

 Each Victoria Metrics pod receives all metrics in duplicate, from the two prometheus pods.
-We use the command-line flag _“dedup.minScrapeInterval: 15s”_ to deduplicate metrics.
+We use the command-line flag `dedup.minScrapeInterval: 15s` to deduplicate metrics.

 We’re thinking about totally removing Prometheus from the mix, using only Victoria Metrics Agent to scrap metrics.

 ### Logs

 We collect stderr and stdout of all our containers.
 We use fluentd for that, as a DaemonSet, which uses the node’s /var/log/containers directory.
 We use Grafana Loki as an interface to filter those logs.

 Our developers catch most of their logs and send them directly to Kibana.
 Fluentd and Loki are used only for uncatched errors and have little traffic.